page-header

 Hiking the Annapurna Circuit is an experience you’ll never forget.
 To help you prepare for this adventure, we’ve created this Annapurna Circuit trekking guide.

-When to trek the Annapurna Circuit
+When to Trek the Annapurna Circuit

-There are two main trekking seasons in Nepal: Fall (mid-October to early-December) and Spring (late-February to early-May).
+There are two main trekking seasons in Nepal: fall (mid-October to early-December) and spring (late-February to early-May).
 The peak season is Autumn because the weather is more stable and the mountain views are more consistent.

 And for that reason, it’s also the busiest time on the trails.
 Spring is less busy, but mountain views tend to be obscured by clouds the later you go in the season.